 Makes: 24–30 (depending on the size of the mould)

 Prep time: 40 min, plus time for setting

 - ½ cup castor sugar

 - Place the plums in a small saucepan with the water and simmer until soft.
 Place in a blender and process until smooth.
 Strain the liquid through a sieve and return to the pot (alternatively, if you have a juicer, simply juice the fruit and place in the saucepan).

 - Add the castor sugar and dissolve over low heat.

-- Sponge the gelatin in a little water, according to the package instructions.
+- Sponge the gelatine in a little water, according to the package instructions.

-- Once sponged, place the gelatin in the warm plum liquid and stir to dissolve.
+- Once sponged, place the gelatine in the warm plum liquid and stir to dissolve.

 - 3 nectarines, chopped

 - Juice of ½ orange (reserve the zest for the yoghurt layer)